The Different Types of Dog Beds

 The most basic type of dog bed is a cushion or pillow type.
 This dog bed is basically a large, flat cushion for your dog to lie down on.
 These dog beds are usually best for large dogs, since they will be able to sprawl out on these cushions.
-Cushion beds are big dog beds, perfect for one big dog or several snuggly smaller dogs.
+Cushion beds are some of the biggest dog beds available, perfect for one big dog or several snuggly smaller dogs.

 Donut Dog Beds

-Donut dog beds are perfect for dogs who like to sleep all curled up.
-They are round and perfectly suited to dogs who like the feeling of being secure and enclosed.
+These beds are perfect for dogs who like to sleep all curled up.
+Since they are round, they are well-suited to dogs who like the feeling of being secure and enclosed.
 Smaller breeds of dogs will typically love these types of beds.
-These types of dog beds are usually very soft and made of plush materials, so they may not be as easy to clean as cushion dog beds.
-If your dog loves to curl up on a blanket or in a pile of dirty laundry, chances are a donut dog bed will be right for them.
+Dogs would like to curl up on a blanket or a pile of dirty laundry will love donut style beds.